Dachande663/PHP-DB/readme.md

 databases, regardless of the underlying connection driver used i.e. PDO or MySQLi.

-It handles normalizing preparing data and parsing results.
+HL\DB handles normalizing preparing data and parsing results.
+It currently includes just a PDO driver but additional libraries will be added.

 2.0 Examples